 What is Protestantism?

-"Protestants" or "Evangelicals" are the popular titles given to the heirs of the sixteenth-century Reformation which was distinctive in it's desire to rediscover the very message of the Gospel.
+"Protestants" or "Evangelicals" are the popular titles given to the heirs of the sixteenth-century Reformation which was distinctive in it's desire to rediscover the very message of the Gospel itself.

 The Reformation encouraged the translation of the Scriptures into the vernacular languages.
-This, in turn, stimulated the personal reading of the Bible; and thanks to the newly discovered printing press, it quickly reached a broad audience.
+This, in turn, stimulated individual reading of the Bible, and thanks to the newly discovered printing press, it quickly reached a broad audience.